tmb2k01/medical-image-segmentation/doc/user_guide.md

 ### Using the Pre-Trained Model

-The necessary model files have already been provided in the `model` folder.
-As a result, training is not required to use the interface.
-You can immediately start making predictions after starting the container.
+The required model files have been uploaded to [this](https://drive.google.com/drive/folders/1UrRRhzHKyysyWa8uKfF43fvS9S7iuAHq?usp=sharing) Google Drive folder.
+If you prefer to skip the training process, simply download the two files and place them in the `model` folder.
+This will allow you to use the interface without the need for training.
+You can start making predictions immediately after launching the container.

 ### Training a Model (Optional)